DinoVukelic/New-Graph-for-Data-Extraction/README.md

 SkipColumn:
             Next i

-            ' Calculate min/max times for each category found on this sheet For Each category In machineCategories.Keys
+            ' Calculate min & max times for each category For Each category In machineCategories.Keys
                 If machineTimes(category).Count > 0 Then
-                    ' Convert the collection to an array ReDim timeArray(1 To machineTimes(category).Count)
+                    ' Convert the collection to an array of Doubles ReDim timeArray(1 To machineTimes(category).Count)
                     For timeIndex = 1 To machineTimes(category).Count
                         timeArray(timeIndex) = machineTimes(category).Item(timeIndex)